mancuoj/garden/content/TIL/049 - package.json.md

 Much a like creating a [pure function](https://en.wikipedia.org/wiki/Pure_function) can bring benefits, creating a "pure module" enables certain benefits as well; bundlers can do a much better job of tree shaking your library.

+## peerDependencies

+If you rely on another framework or library, set it as a peer dependency.

 ## Example

 ```json